victorzappi/LDSP/docs/1_dependencies.md

 <br><br>

 <a name="adb-drivers-windows"></a>
 - **ADB drivers [Windows only]**: on Windows, you may need to install some drivers for ADB to connect to your phone.
-Drivers tend to be phone-specific; you can try:
+Drivers tend to be phone-specific, so one solution is to look for any official distribution that matches your phone's vendor and model.
+Otherwise, you can try these more generic options:

     - Universal ADB Drivers: these should work with a large number of phones, [https://adb.clockworkmod.com/](https://adb.clockworkmod.com/)
     - Google USB Driver: for Google devices, [https://developer.android.com/studio/run/win-usb](https://developer.android.com/studio/run/win-usb)